 Your peace of mind is important to us.
-That’s why we partner with Assurant to deliver supplemental insurance protection tailor-made for vacation rental homeowners.
+That’s why we partner with Assurant to deliver supplemental insurance protection tailor-made for short-term rental owners.

-In most markets**, guests pay Vacasa a small damage waiver (up to $20/night, depending on the size of the home) that covers accidental damage up to $2,000—excluding damage caused by smoking, pets, or criminal activity—as long as they report the damage before checking out.
+Assurant complements the small damage waiver that Vacasa guests pay in most markets (up to $20/night, depending on the size of the vacation home).** The waiver covers accidental damage up to $2,000—excluding damage caused by smoking, pets, or criminal activity—as long as guests report the damage before checking out.
 This encourages guest accountability and helps us respond more quickly to accidental damage.

 This means that if a guest spills cabernet on your carpet and doesn’t let us know, we won’t have to go through a lengthy review and resolution process to recoup cleaning or replacement costs from the guest.
 When you have Assurant, our local manager will arrange for carpet cleaning (or replacement, if necessary), and we'll take care of immediate payment, filing the claim, and securing reimbursement.
 We'll handle it all directly with Assurant, creating a worry-free experience for everyone involved.